applying and researching causal inference from beginner to expert

 - If you want a quick blog post introduction, I recommend Ferenc's entry here.

-- If you are not interested in the math at the moment, but want to get a more colorful read, you want to read Pearl's The Book of Why
+- If you are not interested in the math at the moment, but want to get a more colorful read (popular science), you want to read Pearl's The Book of Why

-- If you want to get started with the research, you can read Peter's Elements of Causal Inference (free), but you might find it a bit boring and too formal.
+- If you want to get started with the research, you can read Peter's Elements of Causal Inference (free), but you might find it a bit too formal.

 - If you want some great animations, I recommend Huntington-Klein's post (suggested by Jeremy Zucker)